-Manila is hailed as the most dangerous city in the Philippines and even one of the most dangerous in the world.
+Manila is hailed as the most dangerous city in the Philippines and even one of the most dangerous in Asia, if not the entire world.
 But usually you hear this from people who have never been there.
 Sure, there are areas where you can get mugged after dark, but that can be said about any other city.
 After all, you even could get beaten up in Vatican City if you tried hard enough.
 People cruise around ghettos after dark, looking for that perfect Instagram shot and then they wonder why they’re in trouble.
 The only things you really need to be mindful of are the pickpockets and minor scams.
 Oh, and earthquakes.
 And tsunamis.
 If you’re willing to move past the stereotypes you’ll discover a beautiful tropical city with a rich history.
 Let’s see if it’s true and if the capital is worth a visit despite the “risks”.
-Manila is awesome, it’s like a pocket South America, but in Asia.
+Manila is awesome; it’s like a pocket South America, but in Asia.
 A bit of an acquired taste, some people hate it at first but fall in love with the city during a second visit.

 The Spanish colonial crew established Manila in 1571.
 They built Fort Santiago because military fortifications were a popular thing to have.
 It survived the British invasion, American occupation and the infamous Manila Massacre caused by the Japanese.
 They made the Fort into a prison, hundreds of people suffocated and died cramped up in tiny cells.
 Hundreds more were executed because the Japanese were massive dicks back then.
 They even took the most beautiful and under aged women from the wealthiest districts and put them in “rape centres”.
 I won’t get into detail about what went on there but I imagine you get the idea.
 I mean, holy shit, this city went through a rough patch.
 And that’s not counting the natural disasters; earthquakes happen almost as often as in Tokyo.